 If you’re curious about trying a new smartphone app but don’t know where to start, reach out to a friend or family member for help.
 Having their support will help to make the process more fun and less daunting.

-Keep in mind that with all the app options available in today’s marketplace it may take some time to find the right one for your needs.
-It also may take some time to feel comfortable and confident using the app’s features.
+Keep in mind that with all the app options available in today’s marketplace it may take some time to find the ones you like the most.
+It also may take some time to feel comfortable and confident using different app features.
 Don’t get discouraged and don’t be afraid to ask for help.

 Bottom line